NervanaSystems/ngraph/doc/sphinx/source/core/constructing-graphs/execute.rst

 inputs.
 We get this process started with ops that have no inputs, since any op with no inputs is going to first need some inputs.

-``op::Parameter`` specifes the tensors that will be passed to the computation.
+``op::v0::Parameter`` specifes the tensors that will be passed to the computation.
 They receive their values from outside of the graph, so they have no inputs.
 They have attributes for the element type and the shape of the tensor that will be passed to them.